The Challenger Disaster

 The project entails carefully removing the memorial and its foundation, pouring a new one in a more accessible location, and reinstalling it.

 Matthew Calcagni and his brothers who own GCB Corp (Granite Company of Barre), with many decades of experience in monument installation, will do the work.

 The plan is to move it when the ground is solid enough for heavy equipment, so as not to disturb an underground culvert next to the memorial.

 - Restoration of Maya Lin Sculptures in Istanbul

 - Unusual Pool Tile Art Restoration in Manila

 - Bronze Conservation in Montpelier

 The public will be canvassed about the best new location with accessibility and a measure of security to reduce the risk of vandalism.
 For extra protection, I'll coat the monument so that any 'tagging' (art industry lingo for graffiti) is easily removed.

-Three beautiful locations have been mentioned: our 'Peace Park', or anywhere on the high school grounds, or anywhere next to a new stretch of the bike path between the center of Montpelier and the new Transit Center.
-By the way, the Transit Center is my favorite location with 24/7 lighting for security.
+Three beautiful locations have been mentioned: our 'Peace Park', anywhere on the high school grounds, or anywhere next to a new stretch of the bike path between the center of Montpelier and the new Transit Center.

 So far, only one person objects to moving it.
 His reasoning is sound: the current location is so obscure it discourages vandalism.
 Can’t guarantee a graffiti-free location but we do promise that the security concern is front and center.